vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

 * Configure an Azure IoT Hub Event Subscription
 * Create new devices to trigger the Logic App

-### Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Configure Lab Prerequisites

-This lab assumes the following Azure resources are available:
+This lab will use the following Azure resources:

 | Resource Type  | Resource Name          |
 |----------------|------------------------|